-Woodthorpe House (Sherwood Community Centre) is a Grade II listed building and parts of it are the oldest building in Sherwood.
 The cottage (left) may be earlier than 1750, as it is older than the adjacent section which is likely to have been built in the 1750’s.
-There was certainly a building on this site in 1774 and these parts of the building were on the Inclosure Map of 1794.
-The small dance studio (below left) is in the former stable (seen to the left of the cottage) and the medium studio (below) has taken the place of the yard.
+There was certainly a building on this site in 1774 and these parts of the building were on the Inclosure Map of 1792 The small dance studio (below left) is in the former stable (seen to the left of the cottage) and the medium studio (below) has taken the place of the yard.

 In the early 19th century the house was extended and some floor levels were adjusted.
-The house became a mansion which was advertised as having 9 bedrooms in 1892.
-The land belonging to the family who lived here extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane, the Prison and included land on the other side of Woodthorpe Drive.
+In 1833 it was advertised for auction as a “Mansion House with stables, carriage house, vinery, walled garden, plantation (and other areas of land) and said to be of modern construction, fitted up in the best manner……...forming altogether most desirable residence for a genteel family”.
+The land belonging to the family who lived here in 1851 extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane, the Prison and included land on the other side of Woodthorpe Drive.

-Dining Room (now Room 2), Drawing Room (now Room 1) and the Orangerie which stood behind the annex yard in the 1880’s.
+Dining Room (now Room 2), Drawing Room (now Room 1) and the Vinery which stood behind the what is now the Annex (photo 1870’s).

 This is how it looked in 1977 when the Dancing School moved in.